Alfresco/docs-alfresco/federation-services/latest/using/index.md

 The filter expression task allows you to remove files based on the expression used.
 The task has two fields, the **task name** and the **filter expression**.
 The task name is arbitrary but should identify the type of filter you're creating.

 **Filter Expression**

 The filter expression can use any of the 3Sixty [Expression Language](#federation-services-expression-language) components to form simple or more complex expressions for evaluation by 3Sixty.

-**If the expression evaluates to true, the document will continue to be processed.**
+> **Note:** If the expression evaluates to `true`, the document will continue to be processed.

-**Example**: If you want to exclude the OS level file Thumbs.db in your job, you can filter those files out using the following statement: `!equalsIgnoreCase('#{rd.filename}', 'Thumbs.db')`
+For example: If you want to exclude the OS level file Thumbs.db in your job, you can filter those files out using the following statement: `!equalsIgnoreCase('#{rd.filename}', 'Thumbs.db')`

-The above example will find all the files that have the name **'Thumbs.db'** and set the expression to false for the documents.
-Therefore, all files with the name 'Thumbs.db' will be skipped.
+The above example will find all the files that have the name `Thumbs.db` and set the expression to `false` for the documents.
+Therefore, all files with the name `Thumbs.db` will be skipped.

 #### Generate Thumbnail

 Generates a thumbnail for a repository document and adds it as a rendition.

-> **Note**: This task currently only supports jpg, png, bmp, wbmp, and gif
+> **Note:** This task currently only supports jpg, png, bmp, wbmp, and gif.

 * **Resize Width**: The width of the thumbnail image in pixels
 * **Action**: The integration action to take following thumbnail generation